-Defining Media Timeouts for VolP Spans
+Media Timeouts for VoIP Spans

+See the Voice Firewall User Guide for a description of the other values in the Attributes dialog box.
 A VoIP Media Timeout is the amount of time with no media passing through the Span, after which a call is considered to have timed out.
 The value must be greater than 10 seconds.
 You can define Firewall Policy Rules to prescribe actions based on Media Timeout values.